 The music used in a scene can dictate what emotions the audience will feel.
 Something sad will make us want to cry, while something exhilarating will make us feel pumped for what’s happening.
-Sword Art Online understands this quite well knows just what to play to match its action sequences.
+SAO understands this quite well knows just what to play to match its action sequences.
 Look at the movie Ordinal Scale:

 The timing and pacing are perfect, the emotion is real.
 It has all the hallmarks of a great story!

 One of the stumbling points in the franchise is how they treat some of the main characters at times.
 Case in point is Asuna herself.
 In the first half of Season One, she was this badass swordswoman who helped lead the charge in clearing SAO.
 She was good enough to fight evenly against Kirito.
 She wasn’t just another love interest, but someone who stand side by side with Kirito in battle and in life.
 It was perhaps inevitable that they became close friends, and then, lovers.